 The board of directors has delegated its authority to the Compensation Committee for certain compensation related matters.
 The Compensation Committee approves and is actively engaged in the design and implementation of the Company's executive compensation programs, with the support of the compensation consultant and Company management.
 In performing its duties, the Compensation Committee:

-· Oversees the administration of the Company's executive compensation program.
+- Oversees the administration of the Company's executive compensation program. - Determines and approves the compensation levels for all NEOs annually.